Day 303: Cusco, Peru

 - ridiculously cheap laundry

-So besides the opportunity to perfect my pisco sour skills by adding a passion fruit pisco sour to my arsenal I´ve learned a few other things in a short time:
+So besides the opportunity to perfect my pisco sour skills by adding a passion fruit and other Peru fruit pisco sours to my arsenal I’ve learned a few other things in a short time:

 1) There’s a whole lotta lovin’ on the sly